Cyace84/tip4/src/pages/usageAndDeployment/findingNftByIndexes.md

   // Calculating the code hash of the salted code const indexBasisCodeHash = await locklift.provider.getBocHash(indexBasisSaltedCode.code);

-  let fetchedCollectionAddresses: string[] = [];
+  // Creating an empty array . we will add the found collections to it later. let fetchedCollectionAddresses: string[] = [];

+  /**
-  // Fetching the contracts that has the same code hash as what we built let continuation: string | undefined = zeroAddress.toString();
+   * Fetching the contracts that has the same code hash as what we built
+   * @param continuation The last address from previous fetched batch of "IndexBasis" Contracts addresses,
+   * using this parameter we can tell the provider to fetch the indexBasis contracts from a certain address to next.
+   */
+  let continuation: string | undefined = zeroAddress.toString();
   while (continuation != undefined) {

+    // Fetching IndexBasis's
     const tempIndexBasisContractsBatch = await locklift.provider.getAccountsByCodeHash({
       codeHash: indexBasisCodeHash,
       continuation: continuation,
       limit: 50, // more limit amounts are ignored
     });

-    continuation = tempIndexBasisContractsBatch.continuation;
+    // Updating the continuation to the lates address fetched from the batch. continuation = tempIndexBasisContractsBatch.continuation;

-    for (let account in tempIndexBasisContractsBatch.accounts) {
+    // Iterating over the fetched IndexBasis's contracts and adding their related collection to the fetchedCollectionsAddress array as a string. for (let account in tempIndexBasisContractsBatch.accounts) {
       const tempIndexBasisContract: Contract<FactorySource["IndexBasis"]> = locklift.factory.getDeployedContract(
         "IndexBasis",